Powerlearnproject/se-assignment-day-2-git-and-github-Qwerty12345-ai/README.md

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-open github on the web browser . enter your credentials of your github account.
+open github on the web browser . enter your credentials of your github account. then you login in your account
+Then click button at the upper right corner and create a new repo.
+Enter new name.
+chose whether its public or private. then create the repo.

 ## Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?